BIOP/biop-bash-scripts/README.md

     └── install_abba_atlases
 ```

+If you run the `full_install` script you will thus run all scripts sequentially, except `install_warpy.sh`.

+`install_warpy.sh` is an isolated script because it is installing a subset of the components of ABBA.
+So, if you use `install_abba`, you will get Warpy as well, but if you want Warpy only, you can use the warpy script instead.

-Running scripts multiple times is safe.
+> Running scripts multiple times is safe.
 Pre-installed components are automatically detected and will not be downloaded a second time.
 However Fiji is always updated multiple times for each re-run, which can take some time.

 # I want it all!